aws-samples/connected-drink-dispenser-workshop/docs/hugo/content/participant/lab_modules/6_flash_and_test/_index.md

 The WiFi SSID must be entered exactly as given.
 Also, for the certificate and private key entries make sure the `---BEGIN` and `---END` look exactly as above.
 The data will be different and the private key will only be a few lines long as it is an ECC key.
 {{% /notice %}}

 1. For each file, click the tab the from the Cloud9 menu, save both files (*File->Save*).
-Leave both files open as it will be easier to correct and potential errors.
+Leave both files open as it will be easier to correct any potential errors.

 {{% /expand%}}

 ### Compile and Download the Code from Cloud9

-With the updated files save, click on the terminal window where you did the compile steps in the previous lab.
-Run the `make` command again which will pick up the file changes and compile the firmware.
+After saving the updated files, click on the terminal window where you did the compile steps in the previous lab.
+Run the `make` command again which will pick up the file changes and recompile the firmware.

 ```bash
 cd ~/environment/connected-drink-dispenser-workshop/device_firmware/build
 make all -j4
 ```

-Navigate in the Cloud9 file browser and open the `connected-drink-dispenser-workshop/device_firmware/build` folder.
+In the Cloud9 file browser navigate to the `connected-drink-dispenser-workshop/device_firmware/build` folder and expand it.
 Scroll down and right-click on `aws_demos.bin` and select *Download* and save to your `cdd` directory.
 Do the same for the `build/bootloader/bootloader.bin` and `build/partition_table/partition_table.bin` files.

-In your laptop's `cdd` directory you should have these three files.
+In your laptop's `cdd` directory you should now have these three files.

 {{%expand "Click to open for detailed step-by-step instructions" %}}